 Each port of this series switches has 4 caching queues (0, 1, 2, and 3) and the priority gradually increases.
-When a frame arrives at a port, it will be stored in a queue according to the mapping relationship of the queue and the priority value in the Ethernet header of the frame.
+When a frame arrives at a port, it will be stored in a queue according to the mapping relationship of the queue and the priority value.

-This series switches support three types of queue mapping modes to identify the traffic priority: port, DSCP, and 802.1p.
+This series switches support three types of queue mapping modes: port, DSCP, and 802.1p.

-- ➢ If the Ingress Type of a port is set to Port, the port default priority determines a queue to save a message.
-The mapping relationship of port default priority and queue is consistent with that of 802.1p priority and queue. - DSCP value depends on the ToS/DSCP part of the message.
-The mapping relationship of this priority and queue can be configured. - ➤ If the message is a tagged message, 802.1p value depends on the priority of 802.1Q Tag in the message.
+If the Ingress Type of a port is set to Port, the port default priority determines a queue to save a message.
+The mapping relationship of port default priority and queue is consistent with that of 802.1p priority and queue.

+- ➤ DSCP value depends on the ToS/DSCP part of the message.
+The mapping relationship of this priority and queue can be configured. - If the message is a tagged message, 802.1p value depends on the priority of 802.1Q Tag in the message.
 When the message is an untagged message, 802.1p value depends on the port default priority.
 The mapping relationship of 802.1p priority and queue can be configured.